westerndevs/western-devs-website/source/_posts/2016-01-20-ASPNetCoreGetOverIt.md

   - ASP.NET Core
 categories:
   - News
-authorId: simon_timms
+authorId: darcy_lussier
-excerpt: "What the rename was and why it is just right"
+excerpt: "What the rename was and why it's the right one."
 ---

 You know who I love?
 Simon Timms, that's who I love.
 And the thing with love is that you can disagree about something, but that doesn't mean you stop loving.